akhursh23/Tutorial-group/Report.md

 ## 2. Define

 In the definition stage of design-thinking, the goal is to define any identified problems from the empathy map, and rephrase them into solutions.
 This process actualises a core foundational belief of design-thinking, re-framing problems in a humanistic way, so as to realign our perspective of these problems from a standard business problem, into a human-centric one.
 This was accomplished through the use of POV statements.
 The template of a POV statement is as follows.
 How might we [intended action], for [user], so that [desired effect].
-Our POV statements, created from our user stories, are as follows:
+Our user story map, POV Statements and use cases are:

 ***

+### User Story Map

 ![](https://raw.githubusercontent.com/akhursh23/Tutorial-group-2--Fri-1-30pm-/master/Work%20Products/User%20Story%20Map.png)

+### POV Statements

 ![](https://raw.githubusercontent.com/akhursh23/Tutorial-group-2--Fri-1-30pm-/master/Work%20Products/POV%20Statements.png)

+### Use Cases

 ![](https://raw.githubusercontent.com/akhursh23/Tutorial-group-2--Fri-1-30pm-/master/Work%20Products/Use%20Cases.png)